AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-destinations.md

 # Monitor dataflows for destinations in the UI

-In the Adobe Experience Platform user interface, you can monitor the dataflows for your destinations.
-Details for these dataflow runs include.
+Destinations allow you to activate your data from Adobe Experience Platform to countless external partners.
+This tutorial provides instructions on how you can monitor dataflows for your destinations using the Experience Platform user interface.

 ## Getting started